 Conneaut Lake Park has been through troubled times over the last few years.
 A shortage of funds prevented the park from opening for two years, and a number of arson attacks resulted in the loss of several buildings.
 The park is now run by a new owner who is keeping it alive with the profits from his other businesses, with the hope that in time it can start paying its own way.
 As the park is a labour of love, he was willing to meet us there this morning and run a few rides for us despite the park being officially closed.

-Fun Fore All is a small family entertainment centre located just off the I-79, the main interstate route from Conneaut Lake to Kennywood.
-It has a small arcade, two miniature golf courses, a go-kart track, and five family rides; Bumper Boats, Happy Swing, Jumpin' Star, Tea Cups, and Fiesta Express (#1786).
+Fun Fore All is a small family entertainment centre located just off the I-79, the main interstate route from Conneaut Lake to Kennywood Park.
+It is home to a small arcade, two miniature golf courses, a go-kart track, and five family rides; Bumper Boats, Happy Swing, Jumpin' Star, Tea Cups, and Fiesta Express (#1786).
 Adults are welcome to ride all of these, though they'll likely feel a lot less self-conscious if they have a child in tow!

 Following a rolling launch, the train crests the main top hat where it hangs for a few seconds, giving a wonderful sensation of anticipation before the main portion of the ride.
-The rest of the layout is thrilling and fun, and for the most part works beautifully; the only bit I wasn't quite so sure about was a trick-track section towards the end of the course with the train moving from side to side a few times.
+The rest of the layout was thrilling and fun, and for the most part worked beautifully; the only bit I wasn't quite so sure about was a trick-track section towards the end of the course where the train moved from side to side a few times.
 Overall, my impression of the ride was of a top calibre coaster; a credit to both the designers and the park.